kevinkit/Raspberrypi_control/README.md

 Version 1.0
 control.sh shows you
-- Temperature in Celsius
+- temperature in celsius
-- Spannung in Volt
+- Voltage in Volt
-- Taktrate in Hz
+- clock rate from arm in Hz